 This is a look from my circle area.
 I have a long room with a L shaped space on the left.
 Behind the windows are my office and the child development observation window.
 I am a lab classroom in a high school.

 Above my cubbies are two big bulletin boards.
-I added the square scrapbook paper to it so I can easily put up and take down students' work.
-I am going to add clothespins to each square to make the changing of boards even easier!
+I added the square scrapbook paper to it so I can easily put up and take down students’ work.
+I’m going to add clothespins to each square to make the changing of boards even easier!
+These little people are from my All About Me pack.

 On top of the cubbies are the students’ portfolios in binders and the portfolio crate.
 You can read all about how I do portfolios and assessments with my preschoolers HERE.
 Go check out Portfolios and Assessments made Easy in my TPT store HERE.

-I made new colored stars for each student this year to use for the question of the day.
+I made new colored stars for each student this year to use for the Question of the Day.
 The stars are attached with Velcro and have a magnet on the back.
 When students come in each morning, they pull their star off and go answer the question of the day.
 It makes remembering the morning routine super easy.
 They put their lunch in the fridge and answer the question all in the same place!
-And I finally have the editable rainbow name plates in my store.
-Just click HERE.

 My circle area received some fun updates and changes!
 I moved my gross motor shelf which was where the green bulletin board is It was a distraction for some kids last year who sat next to it.